 Before a medication can be sold in the United States, the Food and Drug Administration (FDA) must review the medication and approve it for sale.
 Once the FDA's Center for Drug Evaluation and Research (CDER) approves the drug, it can be prescribed for the specified approved purposes.
 This process, however, does not guarantee that the drug is safe.
-In addition, drugs approved by the FDA are often times used for "off-label" purposes.
+In addition, drugs approved by the FDA are often times used for "off-label" purposes, which is often where our Tucson medical device lawyer may enter in.

 Since 2002, more than a dozen widely used prescription drugs have been withdrawn from the market for safety reasons.
 Nine of those recalled drugs were approved since 1993, when the Food and Drug Administration agreed to "fast-track" review and approval of more drugs.